alexk99/the_router/install.md

 # Installing

-Here is the installation process description for Gentoo Linux.
+Here are the installations steps for Gentoo Linux.

 ## Install the following utilities and libs: